-- 6.2.1.1 All Level II requirements will continue in Level III but will be expanded to all fields in the Water Quality Sub-Area. - 6.2.1.2 Commercial Nitrogen Fertilizer is prohibited prior to March 1st unless a nitrogen inhibitor is used. - 6.2.1.3 Annual collection of soil samples and analysis are required on all fields. - 6.2.1.4 Operator are required to adhere to the licensed soils test laboratory fertilizer recommendations, including all available nitrogen credits. - 6.2.1.5 A water analysis for nitrogen (NO3-N) content are encouraged from each irrigation well used to irrigate crops, with the nitrogen credit calculated in determining fertilizer application rates.
-The water sample can be tested at the NRD office. - 6.2.1.6 Irrigation Scheduling is required on all irrigated fields. - 6.2.1.7 The operator shall collect and retain year-end crop data on all fields regarding crops, fertilizer and best management farming practices.
-In order to confirm compliance with the requirements of Level III, the District will randomly select operators throughout the District on an annual basis and provide forms for reporting year-end crop, fertilizer and best management practice.
-If randomly selected, the operator's report must be completed and submitted to the District by April 1st. - 6.2.1.8 If groundwater nitrate levels continue to rise, the Board may impose other best management practices as deemed necessary to protect groundwater quality.
+- 6.2.1.1 All Level II requirements will continue in Level III but will be expanded to all fields in the Water Quality Sub-Area. - 6.2.1.2 Commercial Nitrogen Fertilizer is prohibited prior to March 1st unless a nitrogen inhibitor is used. - 6.2.1.3 Annual collection of soil samples and analysis are required on all fields and shall be submitted to the District by April 1st of each year. - 6.2.1.4 Operators/Landowners are required to adhere to the licensed soils test laboratory fertilizer recommendations, including all available nitrogen credits. - 6.2.1.5 Irrigation Scheduling is required on all irrigated fields. - 6.2.1.6 The operator shall collect and retain year-end crop data on all fields regarding crops, fertilizer, and best management farming practices.
+In order to confirm compliance with the requirements of Level III, the District will select a representative sample of operators throughout the District on an annual basis and provide forms for reporting year-end crop, fertilizer, and best management practice.
+If selected, the operator's report must be completed and submitted to the District by April 1st. - 6.2.1.7 If groundwater nitrate levels continue to rise, the Board may impose other best management practices as deemed necessary to protect groundwater quality.

-7 CHAPTER 7 - SPECIAL WATER QUALITY AREAS
+7 CHAPTER 7 - SPECIAL WATER QUALITY SUB-AREAS